E-meter: United States

 The church adopted a modified version of that statement, which it still invokes in connection with the E-meter.
 The current statement reads:

 Judge Gesell also ordered the Church to pay all the government's legal fees and warehousing costs for the confiscated property for the nine years of litigation.
-He also required the church to pay the salaries and travel expenses of FDA agents who might, from time to time, inspect for compliance with the court's order.p.
-143 The raid was ruled illegal, but the government retained copies of the documents.
+He also required the church to pay the salaries and travel expenses of FDA agents who might, from time to time, inspect for compliance with the court's order.
+The raid was ruled illegal, but the government retained copies of the documents.

-Europe
+Sweden

-In 1979 in Sweden, a court forbade calling the E-meter "an invaluable aid to measuring man's mental state and changes in it" in an advertisement.
+In 1979, a court forbade calling the E-meter "an invaluable aid to measuring man's mental state and changes in it" in an advertisement.
 The prohibition was upheld by the European Commission of Human Rights in case X. and Church of Scientology v.
 Sweden.

+France

-In October 2009, a three-judge panel at the Correctional Court in Paris, France convicted the church and six of its members of organized fraud.
+In October 2009, a three-judge panel at the Correctional Court in Paris, convicted the church and six of its members of organized fraud.
 The Court's decision followed a three-week trial, where two plaintiffs alleged they were defrauded by the organization.
 One plaintiff's complaint involved the use of an E-Meter by Scientologists with medical implications.
 This plaintiff claimed that, after being audited with the device, she was encouraged to pay tens of thousands of euros for vitamins, books, and courses to improve her condition.
 She argued that amounted to fraud.
 The Court agreed, and the ruling was upheld on appeal in 2013.
 See Scientology in France.